Wouter-Bekker-AI/CtrlSpeak/docs/tooling.md

 ### Keyword reference

 The application responds to the following spoken or typed keywords.
-Each phrase is matched case-insensitively, and the clipboard trigger also accepts near-miss variations such as “look at my slipboard” or “look at my clupboard.”
+Each phrase is matched case-insensitively and with a fuzzy tolerance for punctuation or common speech-to-text substitutions.
+The clipboard trigger continues to accept near-miss variations such as “look at my slipboard” or “look at my clupboard,” and the same tolerance now applies to the conversation controls.

 | Keyword | Category | Action |
 | --- | --- | --- |